 Another blow for women in Afghanistan.
-Authorities taliban ordered the non-governmental organizations National and international NGOs (NGOs) to no longer work with women after “serious complaints” that they did not respect an appropriate dress code, the economy ministry told AFP on Saturday.
+Authorities taliban ordered the non-governmental organizations National and international NGOs (NGOs) to no longer work with women following “serious complaints” that they did not respect an appropriate dress code, the economy ministry told AFP on Saturday.

-“There have been serious complaints about non-compliance with the Islamic hijab and other rules and regulations relating to women’s work in national and international organizations,” said the ministry, which is responsible for approving licenses for NGOs operating in Afghanistan, in a letter obtained by AFP.
+“There have been serious complaints regarding non-compliance with the Islamic hijab and other rules and regulations relating to women’s work in national and international organizations,” said the ministry, which is responsible for approving licenses for NGOs operating in Afghanistan, in a letter obtained by AFP.

 A ministry spokesman confirmed that the Economy Ministry sent the order to the NGOs.
 “In case of neglect of the directive (…) the license of the organization which was issued by this ministry will be canceled”, specifies the letter.